AlfredMayhew/AtChem-tools/README.md

 - `rate_output` (list=[]): A list of species names corresponding to desired rate output species.
 ### AtChemTools.build_and_run.write_model_params
 Edits the `model.parameters` configuration file in the specified location based on the information provided.
-- `atchem2_path` (str): The path to an AtChem2 directory for which the `model.parameters` file will be edited.
-This path should be to the root AtChem2 directory.
+- `atchem2_path` (str): The path to an AtChem2 model directory for which the `model.parameters` file will be edited.
+This path should be to the model directory, e.g. "AtChem2/model/".
 - `nsteps` (int): The number of steps that the model should run for.
 - `model_tstep` (int): The length of each timestep in seconds.
 This model timestep is currently also used for the concentration and rate output timestep, meaning models will output data for every step of the model.
 - `tstart` (int): The start time of the model in seconds.
 This should be in UTC time in order to properly calculate photolysis rates.